 Nine wine-paired lunches and dinners, two half-day guided bike rides, 5 guided walking tours, cooking class, and more

-Verdant blue waves of crystal blue waters lap onto Aegean shores.
+Verdant blue waves of crystal blue waters lap onto Adriatic shores.

 And deep green Roman – Empire olive trees still thrive and produce.

 vineyards full of Negroamaro grapes

 mingled with 500 year old trullis, hobbit-like houses existing only here.